The Gass: 1960s-1969

 After forming in the early 1960s as The Senators then becoming the Creators they became known as The Gass in 1965 with the original line up of Robert Tench as bass player and lead vocalist, percussionist Errol McLean with his brother drummer and vocalist Godfrey McLean.
 Saxophonist Humphrey Oka and guitarist Alan Roskams were also added to the lineup.
-Tench soon became began contributing guitar and keyboard parts as well.
+Tench soon began contributing guitar and keyboard parts as well.
 As their music progressed the line up changed and between 1965 and 1967 they released singles on the Parlophone and CBS labels.

 The band played at clubs and venues throughout the UK and at fashionable music venues in London's Soho such as The Ad Lib club, The Flamingo and the Bag O'Nails.
 Eric Burdon sang with them at The Scotch of St James where they were employed as the house band and Jimi Hendrix jammed with them.
 During 1968 they were supporting bands such as Led Zeppelin who were billed as The Yardbirds for their first UK appearance on 25 October that year at Surrey University.
 In 1969 they became the house band for the rock musical Catch My Soul-Rock Othello produced by Jack Good and their participation was billed as 'music interpreted by Gass'.